-Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
+Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC", REMIND and email systems.
 Instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a regular basis.
+Students should regularly check blackboard for specific clinical assignments/announcements.